islamic-network/prayer-times/README.md

 For a discussion on methods, see (URL coming soon)).

-## Motivation

-AlAdhan.com uses version one of the PrayerTimes Library from PrayTimes.org.
-It will now use this updated version.

 ## Tests

 Compare the results produced by this library against the original JS version.